Wrocław Główny railway station

 Wrocław Główny is the largest and most important passenger train station in the city of Wrocław, in southwestern Poland.
 Situated at the junction of several important routes, it is the largest railway station in the Lower Silesia Voivodeship, as well as in Poland in terms of the number of passengers serviced.
+It replaced Wrocław Górnośląski railway station.

 In 2018, the station served over 21.2 million passengers.
 In 2023, it served 29.4 million passengers, making it the country's busiest railway station.